taosdata/TDengine/docs-en/01-intro/01-intro.md

 5. Support [caching](/develop/cache).
 TDengine always save the last data point in cache, so Redis is not needed in some scenarios.
 6. Support [continuous query](/develop/continuous-query).
 7. Support [data subscription](/develop/subscribe)，and the filter condition can be specified.
-8. Support [cluster](/cluster/), so it can gain more processing by adding more nodes.
+8. Support [cluster](/cluster/), so it can gain more processing power by adding more nodes.
 The high availability is supported by replication.
 9. Provide interactive [command line intrerface](/reference/taos-shell) for management, maintainence and ad-hoc query.
 10. Provide many ways to [import](/operation/import), [export](/operation/export) data.
 11. Provide [monitoring](/operation/monitor) on TDengine running instances.